BambiHaber/helpers/README.md

 <br/>
 This fun collection of JS files, provides some tooling that i use with alot of projects.<br/>

+** 21.9.2020 - while some of these are no longer needed, it is still nice to have this as an archive of old practices.

 Some documentation for the most frequently used:<br/>
 <b>guid.js</b><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;class - <strong>Guid</strong><br/>